 We may continue to be liable for certain obligations of Fang that exist at the time of the separation and distribution, but only to the extent that Fang fails to satisfy such liabilities.
 For example, in connection with our separation from Fang, we issued a warrant to each of the holders of certain convertible notes issued by Fang, and provided a guarantee for the benefit of such holders, under which we would be liable to the payment obligations under the convertible notes.
 On November 13, 2020, a winding-up petition was presented to the Grand Court of the Cayman Islands against Fang by certain shareholders of Fang.
 As a result of the winding-up petition and pursuant to the terms of the convertible notes, the outstanding principal of, and accrued and unpaid interest on the convertible notes, which were originally due in 2022, became due and payable on December 13, 2020.
-We were liable for the payment obligations under the convertible notes pursuant to the guarantee we provided to the convertible notes holders in connection with our separation from Fang.
+We were liable for the payment obligations under the convertible notes holders in connection with our separation from Fang.
 In 2021, we entered into settlement deeds with Fang and the convertible notes holders.
 Pursuant to the settlement deeds, Fang and we each agreed to repay 50% of the outstanding principal and unpaid interest by installment in 2021 to the convertible notes holders.
-As of the date of this annual report, the convertible notes have been fully repaid.
+The convertible notes were fully repaid in November 2021.
 For details of the convertible notes and settlement deeds, see "Item 5.
 Operating and Financial Review and Prospects-B. Liquidity and Capital Resources."